Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A global-interaction quantum stochastic walk (G-QSW) differs from a
-L-QSW in that it utilizes a single Lindblad operator derived from the
+L-QSW in that it utilises a single Lindblad operator derived from the
 digraph adjacency matrix,

 .. math::